ppy/osu-wiki/wiki/Gameplay/en.md

 *Main page: [Accuracy](/wiki/Gameplay/Accuracy)*

 **Accuracy** is a percentage measure of a player's ability to hit [hit objects](#hit-object) on time.
-The formula for calculating accuracy differs between game modes, but is generally calculated based on the ratio of the total amount of points earned from hitting objects, to the maximum amount of points earnable for the same objects.
+The formula for calculating accuracy differs between game modes, but is generally calculated based on the ratio of the various judgements earned from hitting objects.

 ### Choke